 Something about those cobble-stone lanes, those rugged stone buildings.

 There is something about walking around at a leisurely pace, whilst listening to beautiful basilica church bells ding-donging in the distance.

 There is something stunning about the simplicity of such a peaceful town which has such a strong religious heritage.
 There is plenty of reasons why you should visit Assisi Italy!

 Assisi is a little town perched on a hill in Umbria, right in the heart of Italy.
 This town is one of Umbria’s more famous towns.
-Most people relate this town to St Francis of Assisi, a 12th century monk who founded the Franciscan order and brought about a religious revolution.
+Most people relate this town to St Francis of Assisi, a 12th-century monk who founded the Franciscan order and brought about a religious revolution.

 As a result, for the last 700 or so years, this town is a very important pilgrimage site for Italians.
-And one of the most well renown reasons for visiting Assisi is because of the magnificent Basilica of San Francesco d'Assisi.
+And one of the most well renowned reasons for visiting Assisi is because of the magnificent Basilica of San Francesco d'Assisi.

 The beauty of the stunning view over the green valleys below:

 The beauty of the gorgeous cobble-stone lanes.
 Especially when sunlight is sneakily trying to warm up the little stones:

 The gorgeous touches of ‘Italian’ you find.
 I mean seriously, this gorgeous car is out of a movie about Italy right??